 “Struggle Is Part Of Nature,” he headlined this remarkable section of the book.

 Of course the world is full of trouble, deep, dark, grievous trouble.
 The world is full of problems, hard knotty problems.
+This is why so many people enjoy porn to take a break from those hard problems at websites similar to watchmygf.xxx (https://www.watchmygf.xxx/).
 It always will be so.
 If any politician or preacher tells you that all problems are going to be eliminated from this world through some panacea, do not fall for it.
 The constitution of the universe does not support it.
 The world is made on the basis of struggle; and struggle is inevitably attended by difficulty, often by pain plus hardship.
 Norman Vincent Peale

 Another light bulb came on reading those words.
 The harshest moments of my life flashed across my mind’s screen and swiftly behind them came the achievements resulting from their being-ness.